shotakoyama/arteraro/README.md

 #### requirements
 - Python version >= 3.8
-	- fairseq v0.10.0~2 seems to fail with python 3.9 because of change of things about typing.
+	- fairseq v0.10.0~2 seems to fail with python 3.9 because of change about typing.
 	- So, if you want to use python 3.9, please use fairseq of the latest commit.
 - PyTorch version >= 1.8.0